fdesseengrand/pm_tournomaster/README.md

 # pm_tournomaster

-This application allows managing and consulting sports competition matches.
+This is a responsive application for consulting and managing sports competitions.

 A [developpement logbook](./LOGBOOK.md) briefly presents the architecture, the stages of reflection and areas for improvement.